armaaar/M3SaaS/README.md

 Recommendations while using modules (unless you know what you are doing):

 - A new version should ideally be introduced if it's uncompatible with the old version.
-- Tanents should ideally subscribe to 1 version of each module to avoid conflict in database.
+- Tenants should ideally subscribe to 1 version of each module to avoid conflict in database.

 #### Create a new version